-Policy and decision-making is facilitated through the Executive Group.
-This strategic group consists of the Chief Fire Officer, Deputy Chief Fire Officer and three Assistant Chief Fire Officers who meet every six weeks to review standing items including performance, risk and financial management and development of internal policy and procedures.

-- 6.5 The Executive Panel has a varied role dealing with such topics as examining the detail of improvement and financial plans, dealing with certain audit matters and with policy and constitutional issues as the need arises.
+- 6.5 Policy and decision-making is facilitated through the Executive Group.
+This strategic group consists of the Chief Fire Officer, Deputy Chief Fire Officer and Assistant Chief Fire Officers who meet every six weeks to review standing items including performance, risk and financial management and development of internal policy and procedures. - 6.6 The Executive Panel has a varied role dealing with such topics as examining the detail of improvement and financial plans, dealing with certain audit matters and with policy and constitutional issues as the need arises.
 It usually deals with responses to consultation papers and other policy developments, and makes recommendations to the Fire and Rescue Authority on its key policies including the Combined Improvement and Risk Reduction Plan.
-The Panel also deals with senior appointments by setting up a special sub-committee for the purpose. - The Audit Committee was appointed with effect from the 2009/10 year.
+The Panel also deals with senior appointments by setting up a special sub-committee for the purpose. - 6.7 The Audit Committee was appointed with effect from the 2009/10 year.
 The Committee has four primary roles of audit and scrutiny; governance, financial and resource management, risk management and performance.
 Membership consists of all non-executive (panel) Members and meets on a quarterly basis.
-The Chair and Deputy Chair are appointed from different constituent authorities in the interests of representations of the communities of North Wales. - 6.7 The Standards Committee was established in accordance with the requirements of the Local Government Act 2000 and its terms of reference were set in 2003.
+The Chair and Deputy Chair are appointed from different constituent authorities in the interests of representations of the communities of North Wales. - 6.8 The Standards Committee was established in accordance with the requirements of the Local Government Act 2000 and its terms of reference were set in 2003.
 Its duties include the consideration of complaints against Authority members referred to it by the Ombudsman and the granting of dispensations.
 The committee consists of six members, four of whom are independent.
 The Fire and Rescue Authority representatives on this committee cannot be an office holder on the Authority.
 The Chair and Deputy Chair are drawn from the independent members.
-There has been a positive absence of any Member conduct referrals to the Standards Committee/Ombudsman in recent years.
+There has been a positive absence of any Member conduct referrals to the Standards Committee/Ombudsman in recent years. - 6.9 A Local Pension Board has been established in accordance with the requirements of the Public Service Pension Act 2013; the board consists of three councillor members and three employee representatives.
+The Local Pension Board has specific duties, to assist the Scheme Manager (FRA) to comply with the Act and the Firefighters Pension Scheme Regulations, other legislation relating to governance and administration of the scheme and any requirements identified by the Pensions Regulator.